Memphis Red Sox: 1929–1930

 Dr. J.B.
 Martin and Dr. W. S. Martin purchased the Red Sox in 1929.
-They were two of four college-educated brother that lived in Memphis.
+They were two of four college-educated brothers that lived in Memphis.
 Dr. J. B. Martin would go on to be owner of the Chicago American Giants and president of the Negro American League.
 The brothers had lent money to R. S. Lewis and he used the Red Sox and Lewis Stadium as collateral for the loan.
 In the spring of 1929 when Lewis could not repay the brothers they took possession of the ball club.
 News reports from the year also list Dr. E. E. Nesbitt as president of the Red Sox.

 The Red Sox opened the 1929 season against the Birmingham Black Barons.
 Memphis won the game 2–0.
 Memphis pitcher Carl Glass held the Black Barons to only one hit.
 Despite the season opener, Memphis would finish the first half of the season near the bottom of the league with the lowest batting average and most errors of any team.
 The club's dysfunction was so bad that at one point, a fight between the pitcher, Robert Poindexter, and first baseman, J.C.
 McHaskell, lead to Poindexter shooting McHaskell in the foot.
 The Red Sox would finish the season in last place.

 On April 25, 1930, Memphis opened the season with a four-game series against the Cuban Stars.
 The Star and the Red Sox split the series kicking-off a losing year for Memphis.
 By September, the team had won just 29 games while losing 45.
 They finished fifth in the league.

 The Great Depression brought two changes to the game in 1930.
 On June 20 the start time for the first game against the Birmingham Black Barons was pushed back from the normal 3:00 to 3:30 time to 5:00.
 The later start time for these “twilight games” meant more people would be off work and able to come.
 The other change was the product of J. L. Wilkinson, owner of the Kansas City Monarchs.
 The Monarchs were touring the country with a portable lighting system.
 The lights allowed games to be played at night for the first time.
 On May 12 approximately 4,000 people packed Lewis Park to see the Memphis Red Sox play their first night game.
 They lost the game 8–4.